 In this situation, the level of the pension that your partner will receive will depend on the choice you made when you retired.
-You then opted for a division between an occupational retirement pension and a partner's pension.
+You then opted for a division between an occupational retirement pension and partner's pension.

-You can see the level of the partner's pension on your UPO and in My PMT.
-If your partner's name is not on the UPO or in Mijn PMT, please contact us.
+You can see the level of the partner's pension on your UPO and in My PMT at deelnemer.pmt.nl.
+If your partner's name is not on the UPO or in My PMT, please contact us.

 When you die, PMT will ensure that the partner's pension benefit is paid to your partner.
-If your partner does not receive an application form, your partner can request this at PMT.
+If your partner does not receive an application form, your partner can request this from PMT themselves.